1988 Winter Olympics: Community

 Hidy and Howdy were the mascots of the Calgary Games.

-The city of Calgary is world-renowned for the enthusiasm of its population for volunteer work which is reflected in the annual Calgary Stampede, which also relied heavily on volunteers to run the Olympics.
-Over 22,000 people signed up for more than 9,400 positions, no matter how inglorious: doctors, lawyers and executives even offered to collect the waste generated during the opening ceremony.
+The city of Calgary, whose Calgary Stampede event relies heavily on volunteers, attracted over 22,000 people to sign up for more than 9,400 volunteer posts during the Olympics.
 Also, for the first time, a "Homestay" program was created and several local families opened their homes to visitors from around the world, and others were renting their rooms or houses to those who could not stay in pay a reserve in a hotel.

 Klein was among those who felt it necessary that the event be community driven, a decision which allowed the city's welcoming spirit to manifest.
 The Games' mascots, Hidy and Howdy, were designed to evoke images of "western hospitality".
 The smiling, cowboy-themed polar bears were popular across Canada.
 Played by a team of 150 students from Bishop Carroll High School, the sister-brother pair made up to 300 appearances per month in the lead-up to the Games.
 From their introduction at the closing ceremonies of the Sarajevo Games in 1984 until their retirement at the conclusion of the Calgary Games, the pair made about 50,000 appearances.
 The iconic mascots graced signs welcoming travellers to Calgary for nearly two decades until they were replaced in 2007.
 The mascot's names "Hidy" and "Howdy" were chosen by a public contest.